jackpal/SQLiteDataFrame/README.md

 ## Features

+- Creates TabularData DataFrames from SQL.
+- Writes TabularData DataFrames to SQL.
-- Uses with the low level Sqlite3 API.
+- Uses the low level Sqlite3 API.
 Should be compatible with any sqlite wrapper library.
 - Works with:
-  - A whole table specified by database file and table name.
-  - A whole table specified by database connection and name.
+  - A whole table.
-  - A SELECT statement specified by database connection and String.
+  - A SQL statement specified by a String.
-  - A select statement specified by a prepared sqlite3 statement.
+  - A prepared sqlite3 statement.

+## Details of Type mapping

+- DataFrames do not support the concept of non-nullable types.
+Non-nullable sqlite columns will be represented in the DataFrame using nullable columns.

-- Automatically determines the column types based on the SQLite column declarations.
+When creating a DataFrame, the DataFrame column types are automatically determined based on the SQLite column declarations.
   - Recognizes the standard SQL column types using the [Affinity Rules](https://www.sqlite.org/datatype3.html):
     - Int
     - Double